haozhu233/giphyr/README.md

 ## Note
 I'm currently using the public beta key for the Giphy API.
 They say there is a rate limit.
 I will request a Production key if needed.

+Also, I noticed that after GIPHY made some API change recently (the link is no longer point directly to a .gif file but a web page), GIF images can't be seen correctly on some old versions of RStudio.
+You might need to update your RStudio version if it occurs to you.